 Paper vs. Plastic Bags

-While paper comes from trees which, when grown in a sustainable manner, are a renewable resource, paper also requires a great deal of energy during production.
-According to PROJECT GREENBAG, 14 million trees were used to make the 10 billion paper grocery bags that were used in the United States in 1999.
+Paper comes from trees which are a renewable resource when grown sustainably.
+However, paper also requires a great deal of energy during production.
+According to The Kansas Green Guide, 14 million trees were used to make the 10 billion paper grocery bags that were used in the United States in 1999.
 This has two negative impacts on the environment.
-The manufacturing process produces greenhouse gases while the effect of reducing the number of trees means that there are less trees to absorb greenhouse gases.
+The manufacturing process produces greenhouse gases while the effect of reducing the number of trees means that there are fewer trees to absorb greenhouse gases.

-Paper can be recycled - and recycled paper pulp is used to create many new paper items.
-The recycling process uses many chemicals to treat the wood pulp so that it can be reused.
+Paper can be recycled, and the pulp is used to create many new paper items.
+The recycling process uses many chemicals to treat the wood pulp so it can be reused.

 Plastic is made from oil, which is a non-renewable resource.
 This has an obvious detrimental effect on the environment.
 Plastic also requires a great deal of energy to produce.
 TreeHugger reports that the largest energy input into the plastic bag manufacturing process is electricity.
 In the United States, half of this energy comes from coal burning power plants.
 This, again, has a negative impact on the environment.